Logo

 Up to $150 (30% of cost)

-• For 2025 installations, you must include the manufacturer's Qualified Manufacturer ID Number (QMID) on your tax return.
+You must file IRS Form 5695 and include the manufacturer's Qualified Manufacturer ID Number (QMID) on your return.

 Should I Repair or Replace My AC Unit?